nosana-ci/docs.nosana.io/docs/pipelines/start.md

 It's great for creating documentation sites, and it's pretty straightforward to get started with.

 You can find the source code for this site on [gitlab](https://gitlab.com/nosana-ci/nosana-docs).

-To start off this journey we'll have to take a look at the `.nosana-ci.yml` file that is used to configure this pipeline.
+To start this journey we'll have to take a look at the `.nosana-ci.yml` file that is used to configure this pipeline.
 You should be able to find it in the root of the repository.

-Yaml is a human readable data serialization format that is commonly used for configuration files.
+Yaml is a human-readable data serialization format that is commonly used for configuration files.
 It's easy to read and write, and it's supported by most programming languages.
-It's the standard for configuring ci/cd pipelines on gitlab, github and other popular code hosting platforms.
+It's standard for configuring ci/cd pipelines on gitlab, github and other popular code hosting platforms.
 You can find more information about yaml [here](https://yaml.org/).

 Let's take a look at the `.nosana-ci.yml` file for this site: